 Audacity cannot edit audio while the playback stream is paused because the stream is still active.
 You can press the yellow Stop button or press SPACE to stop, but this sets the editing cursor back to the point from which playback started.

 To stop playback and set the cursor where you stopped, so that playback resumes from there, press SHIFT + A on your keyboard.
 Using either SPACE or SHIFT + A will then start playback from that stop position.

 There are many other alternative workflows, depending on your purpose.
 Here are two examples:

 - Instead of stopping at each edit point, keep playing and use CTRL + M ( COMMAND + . on Mac OS X ) to add a label when you hear each point of interest.
 After stopping, click in any label to set the cursor there for editing.

 - While playing and listening for an edit region, use [ on your keyboard when you hear the start of the audio you are interested in, then press ] when you hear the end of the audio of interest.
 The ] shortcut draws a selection region from the point where you pressed [ to the point where you pressed ].
 Now you can press SPACE twice to easily stop playback then play that selection.

 You can change any of the above shortcuts in Keyboard Preferences.

-See Navigation Tips on our Wiki for a list of useful ways to find the audio you want to edit then mark points or regions for cutting.
+See Navigation Tips for useful ways to find the audio you want to edit then mark points or regions for cutting.